Overview

 2b.
 Routes through Serbia

 An interesting alternative to the route through Albania starts in the same way, with a bus or combination of buses to Bar on the coast of Montenegro.
 There you can transfer to the Bar-Belgrade railway.
 This line is famous for its impressive scenery (especially the Montenegrin part) and infamous for frequent delays.
-There is one daytime and one overnight service year round, with extra trains in summer; the (theoretical) journey time is nine hours.
+There are at least two trains (one by day and one overnight) year round, with extra trains in summer; the (theoretical) journey time is 10 hours.
 Basic one-way fares are around €20, and an extra €20 or so will get you a berth in a sleeper.
 A slight variation on this route is to head inland from Kotor or Budva to Podgorica (frequent buses, 1.5 hours) and pick up the train at Podgorica.

-There is also a direct overnight train from Bar and Podgorica to Niš (10 hours) - a more direct route than the one via Belgrade.
+There is also a direct train from Bar and Podgorica to Niš (13 hours) - a slightly more direct route than the one via Belgrade.
+Currently this is scheduled to run overnight from mid June to early September and during the day at other times of year.
 From Niš you can continue south to Skopje by train or more frequent bus.
-In summer at least one carriage on the overnight train goes all the way from Bar to Skopje.
-Because of the very limited bus service to Thessaloniki, you will probably still end up on the single Belgrade-Skopje-Thessaloniki train.
+In previous summers there has been a through carriage all the way from Bar to Skopje, but I don't know if this will apply in 2009.
+Because of the very limited bus service to Thessaloniki, you will probably still end up on one of the two Belgrade-Skopje-Thessaloniki trains, so the route via Niš may not save you any time compared to travelling via Belgrade.

 It is also possible to follow the route through Montenegro and Serbia by bus rather than train.
 Buses to Belgrade (9-10 hours) leave from several towns on the Montenegrin coast, including Herceg Novi near the Croatian border.
 You may even find a direct overnight bus to Niš (12-13 hours).